ajay-gandhi/ultimate_termtactoe/README.md

     $ ./app.js -m            # Create a server
     $ ./app.js -c host:port  # Connect to a server

+When you host a server, it will print the host and port the second player should connect to.

 The server is implemented using Socket.io.

 ## Features